 The agent is general, and is designed to be able to learn to function in any arbitrary and unknown environment.
 In other words, the agent code is independent of the environment.
 It doesn’t have any prior knowledge of the world or itself at startup.

 The agent learns from experiencing the world as it finds ways to meet objectives.
 It determines the best actions to take based on what has been learned.
 It must learn everything it needs to know to operate.

 Because the world is open and the agent is free to take any one of an infinite number of paths to anywhere, curriculum training using objectives is used to guide the agent to learning opportunities where it can discover and learn new things.

 The agent now can visually detect objects and add them to its internal model of the world.
 All the environmental hints pushed to the agent at startup have been removed, so it has to visually discover everything on its own.

 The visual subsystem uses image streams from the color camera and the depth camera on the agent robot to detect objects, though it doesn’t need both for basic detection.
-The depth data ends up being similar to a LADAR system.
+The depth data is roughly similar to a LiDAR system.

 When an object is detected, it calculates a bounding box (above) and passes that to the environmental model, which then tracks the object as a surface point-cloud.
 The images below show the agent environmental model compared to the actual environment.

 Before being able to see, the agent knew that a charger, for example, was distinct from and different from a wall.
 It could navigate to the charger and learn to charge.
 Now that the environmental hints are gone, it doesn’t know that a charger is a charger, so it has a harder time learning to charge because it can’t visually differentiate between a wall and a charger – it detects the charger but can’t recognize it (yet).